• Skip to primary navigation

 Some Lapphunds can be barkers and bite others, especially when excited by play, and this needs to be handled through proper training and care.
 Train your Finnish Lapphund with a professional to ensure you are not liable for dog bites.

-Although children must always be monitored around dogs, a Finnish Lapphund’s gentle and relaxed nature makes it an excellent choice for families with children.
+Although children must constantly be monitored around dogs, a Finnish Lapphund’s gentle and relaxed nature makes it an excellent choice for families with children.

 A bonus is that these furry friends make excellent therapy dogs due to their affection, personality, and fluff overload.